-The Joint Commission requires that an accredited and/or certified organization accurately describes the nature and meaning of its achievement.
-Any organization that materially misleads the public about any matter relating to its accreditation and/or certification may have to undertake appropriate corrective actions or risk loss of accreditation and/or certification:
+The Joint Commission requires that a verified, accredited and/or certified organization accurately describes the nature and meaning of its achievement.
+Any organization that materially misleads the public about any matter relating to its verification, accreditation and/or certification may have to undertake appropriate corrective actions or risk loss of verification, accreditation and/or certification:

-- Accreditation and certification means the health care organization complied with rigorous standards and successfully corrected deficiencies identified at its most recent survey and/or review.
+- Verification, accreditation and certification means the health care organization complied with rigorous standards and successfully corrected deficiencies identified at its most recent survey and/or review.

-- If your organization has sites or offers services that are not accredited or certified, any reference to accreditation or certification must clearly specify which sites/services are accredited and/or certified.
+- If your organization has sites or offers services that are not verified, accredited or certified, any reference to verification, accreditation or certification must clearly specify which sites/services are verified, accredited and/or certified.